 Pinakbet ( Bagoong Balayan ) recipe is Filipino dish that’s made of different kinds of vegetables.
 It’s basically a stir-fried dish… so it’s very to make.
 If you’re looking for a quick dinner recipe, this may be the one for you.

 If you have some beans, eggplants and okra at home, you can cook pakbet in a jiff!
 It may be seasoned with shrimp paste or fish paste; if you don’t have any of the two, fish sauce will do as a good alternative.

 A few days ago, I shared with you how to cook pinakbet or pakbet using shrimp paste (bagoong alamang).
 For this post, I’d like to show you how I cook it with fish paste (bagoong balayan).

 While the ingredients are basically the same for the two; using fish paste on your pakbet transforms it into a rather different dish altogether.
 Personally, I prefer the one with fish paste.
-I tend to eat more rice with it.
+I tend to eat more Rice cooked with a Japanese rice cooker with it.
 It works especially well when fried fish is added in the dish.
 I recommend using the Tanigue fish or the Spanish mackerel if you’d like to add fish as the protein for your pakbet.

 Here’s how Cooking Like A Pro make pakbet with bagoong balayan.